-Or using the same scenario an insecure woman may be compelled to take an opposite course of action.
+Using the same scenario an insecure woman may be compelled to take an opposite course of action.
 Here is how that might look.
-Although Sally sees a woman talking frequently with her boyfriend, she does not ask him who the woman is, but chooses instead to ignore the situation.
-She believes that the fault is hers -- that she simply needs to try harder to win her boyfriend's affections and that regardless of how much she hurts, this may be the best relationship she can ever hope to have.
+Although Sally sees a woman talking frequently with her boyfriend she does not ask him who the woman is, but chooses instead to ignore the situation.
+She believes that the fault is hers--that she simply needs to try harder to win her boyfriend's affections and that regardless of how much she hurts because this may be the best relationship she can ever hope for.
 However, he continues to be in relationship with this other women and even receives phone calls from her while out with Sally.
 Two years after Sally has married this man, he tells Sally he's leaving her.
 Can you guess why?
-That's right, for the other woman.
+That's right--for the other woman.
 In this scenario, Sally's wrongly perceive reality (based on insecurity) caused her to put the blinders on, ignore red flags, and remain in an unhealthy relationship.

 In the same way insecurity affects the way a woman sees others, it also affects the way she sees herself.
 She may feel as though she is worthless, even to extreme degrees.
 In her mind nothing about herself is appealing.
 Oftentimes this will manifest itself in choices such as lack of personal hygiene, wearing ill-fitted or unclean clothing, not taking care of her home, or engaging in unhealthy activities.

 On the other hand, it go to the other extreme and cause a woman to focus too much on herself, her appearance, her home, and her social life.
 This woman builds a facade of success, masking her deep fear of being found deficient.